pepopowitz/tdd-workshop/module-1/README.md

 * `t`: Run tests filtered by a test name regex pattern.
 This is useful when you want to run all tests related to a specific feature.
 * `o`: Run only tests that are affected by local changes since your last commit.
 This is the default when you start up Jest.

 **Note**: Test filters are generally combined.
 If you type `f` to filter by failing tests, and then `p` to filter by a filename, you will usually end up filtering by both.
-Jest will generally tell you how to clear out any existing filters.
+Jest will usually tell you how to clear out any existing filters.
 Sometimes it's `c` to clear existing filters, sometimes it's the same key you pressed to get into your current filter, sometimes you just have to hit `o` to get back to running only tests affected by local changes.

 ## Let's try a few filters out!